aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-pdf-pages/change-orientation/_index.md

 ## Conclusion
 In this tutorial, we learned how to change the page orientation of a PDF document using Aspose.PDF for .NET.
 By following the steps outlined above, you can easily implement this functionality in your own projects.
 Feel free to explore the Aspose.PDF documentation further to discover other useful features for working with PDF files.

+### FAQ's

+#### Q: What is the purpose of changing the page orientation in a PDF document?

+A: Changing the page orientation in a PDF document allows you to rotate the content of the page by 90 degrees.
+This can be useful in scenarios where the original content needs to be displayed or printed in a different orientation, such as switching from portrait to landscape mode or vice versa.

+#### Q: Can I change the orientation of specific pages in the PDF document?

+A: Yes, you can change the orientation of specific pages in the PDF document.
+In the provided C# source code, the `foreach` loop is used to go through each page of the document and change its orientation.
+If you only want to change the orientation of specific pages, you can modify the loop to target those pages based on their page numbers or other criteria.

+#### Q: Does changing the page orientation affect the layout of the content on the page?

+A: Yes, changing the page orientation will affect the layout of the content on the page.
+The content will be rotated by 90 degrees, and the width and height of the page will be swapped.
+As a result, the placement and alignment of the content on the page may change.

+#### Q: Can I rotate the page by an angle other than 90 degrees?

+A: In the provided C# source code, the page rotation is set to 90 degrees using `page.Rotate = Rotate.on90;`.
+However, you can change the rotation angle to other values if needed.
+For example, you can use `Rotate.on180` to rotate the page by 180 degrees or `Rotate.on270` to rotate it by 270 degrees.

+#### Q: How do I handle the page content that overflows after changing the orientation?

+A: When changing the page orientation, the dimensions of the page may change, which can result in content overflow.
+To handle this, you may need to adjust the layout and formatting of the content on the page.
+You can use features provided by Aspose.PDF for .NET, such as resizing elements, adjusting margins, or reorganizing content, to ensure that the page content fits properly after the orientation change.